ISISComputingGroup/ibex_developers_manual/doc/iocs/creation/Creating-IOC-wrapper-VI.md

 ## Fixing LabVIEW 2010's Registry settings to allow remote DCOM access

-It appears that when LabVIEW 2010 is installed it does not regisiter itself correctly in the Windows Registry.
+It appears that when LabVIEW 2010 is installed it does not register itself correctly in the Windows Registry.
 This means that it ignores any DCOM settings applied to it via dcomcnfg (see note below); as a result, it uses the general default settings instead.

 Note: dcomcnfg is the DCOM configuration tool which can be launched by typing "dcomcnfg" at the command prompt.